Coronavirus time bomb: America's uninsured and brutal work culture

 VACCINE COST FEARS

 Current timeline estimates for the leading vaccine candidate are 12-18 months, but will it be affordable for all?
-That question was put to Health Secretary Alex Azar in Congress last week.
+That question was put to Health Secretary Alex Azar in Congress.

 His response: "We would want to ensure that we work to make it affordable, but we can't control that price because we need the private sector to invest."

-"No one said profits are verboten," Mr Silverman wrote.
+"No one said profits are verboten," he wrote.
 "But should we let some Americans who may contract the coronavirus die because the price is out of reach?"

 AFP